luontola/dddeu2017-event-sourced-process-managers/README.md

 ## Correlation and Causation ID

 - "What was the external stimuli which caused this even (possibly many levels down)"
+- Easy to build a graph visualizing the message flow

 ```
                 Id  CorrId  CauseId